About Edinburgh Castle:

 Today the walls protect countless cultural treasures.
 Marvel at the nation's crown jewels, smell the gunpowder after the One O'Clock Gun fires, experience Scotland's martial heritage in the National War Museum and taste local produce in either the Queen Anne Tearoom or Redcoat Café - all within this magnificent fortress.

-A guided tour is included in the admission price along with a complimentary children's quiz book.
-Exchanging your pre-booked ticket voucher at the visitor information desk will allow you to bypass the regular ticket office queue.
-Tickets purchased from this site can be used on any day during 2017, affording you extra flexibility.
+A guided tour is included in the admission price along with a children's quiz book.
+Exchanging your pre-paid ticket voucher at the visitor information desk will allow you to bypass the regular ticket office queue.

 - All Year Round, Except December 25 & 26.